eddie-an/Bull-Market-Outfitters/README.md

 - start ReactJS by running the following commands
     - `npm install` to install dependencies such as tailwindcss, react, and react-router-dom (if it's the first time running this project)
     - `npm start`

+Things left to do: Figure out a way to format product description such as newline, tabs, wrapping, etc